lbriais/stacked_config/README.md

 end
 ```

+Try this little script and then create some config files to test how it is handled (see next section to know where to
+create the config files).

 ### Where are my config files ?

 `stacked_config` will look for config files in different places depending on the layer we are talking about.
 Have a look